JerrardL/tesseract/README.md

 ### In Production
 The following is currently in production and has not yet been added to this offine application version.
 Once they have been configured and tested the README will be updated to reflect this:
-- New NSFW enrichment that can detect if material is safe or explicit.
+- New NSFW enrichment that can detect if material is safe or explicit (nsfw_classifier & nsfw_detector).
-- New speech enrichment to detect what language is being spoken directly from audio.
+- Adding support to detect what language is being spoken directly from audio for the speech recognition enrichment.
-- Restructuring of speech recognition models.
+- Adding support for different audio types other than .wav to be accepted by the speech recognition enrichment.
 - New enrichment to translate text into different languages.